unixsurfer/anycast_healthchecker/README.rst

             10.189.200.255/32
         ];

-anycast-healthchecker daemon removes IP prefixes from the list for which a service check is not configured.
+anycast-healthchecker removes IP prefixes from the list for which a service check is not configured.
 But, the IP prefix set in ``dummy_ip_prefix`` does not need a service check configuration.

 This the equivalent list for IPv6 prefixes::